IE-Robotics-Lab/scripts/misc/bulk_registration/README.md

 # Bulk Registration Script

+> For when you need to register a lot of users at once, like a new batch of students or guests in a workshop.

+For the bulk registration of users in LAM, we can use this script to create a `.csv` file with the users' data and then upload it to LAM.
+This script will create a new `.csv` file with the users' data and their passwords.

 Create a Google Sheet with these columns:

 | First Name | Last Name | Email |